Where?

 Director of Administration and Technology

-Organizational Consultant, Credentialed Mediator, AKRI Certified Consultant, Visual Artist, Past President and Fellow A K. Rice Institute, Board member San Diego Psychoanalytic Center, Past President Threshold Foundation, Founder of Subjective Technologies Inc. a too early stage virtual reality startup, Grex member and former board member.
+Jack Lampl (he/him), Organizational Consultant, Credentialed Mediator, AKRI Certified Consultant, Visual Artist, Past President and Fellow A K. Rice Institute, Board member San Diego Psychoanalytic Center, Past President Threshold Foundation, Founder of Subjective Technologies Inc. a too early stage virtual reality startup, Grex member and former board member.

 Consulting Staff